-As shown in the diagram below the Plan (a) Describes five reserve categories which will simplify management planning; (b) Contains general information on ecological, social, economic and cultural values found within the reserves; (c) Provides an implementation program based on five themes which complement Councils Biodiversity and Open space strategy; (d) Guides future coordinated reserve management by providing overarching goals and measurable targets which have been developed with extensive stakeholder input across Council; and (e) is guided by eight best practice principles which are the foundation for reserve management in the future
+As shown in the diagram below, the plan:

+- · describes five reserve categories which will simplify management planning - contains general information on ecological, social, economic and cultural values found within the reserves - provides an implementation program based on five themes which complement council's Environment and Liveability Strategy 2017 - guides future coordinated reserve management by providing overarching goals and measurable targets which have been developed with extensive stakeholder input across council - is guided by eight best practice principles which are the foundation for reserve management in the future.

-Eight (8) best practice principles1 for reserve management guide the coordinated delivery of actions described in this plan.
-These principles recognise the importance of a reserve network that is not only protecting and restoring the plants, animals and ecosystems of the reserves, but is also resilient, adaptable and cost effective and a valued part of our community wellbeing and livelihood.
+Environmental Reserve Categories Plan Structure Principles Conservation reserve Information 1 Integrated planning Nature reserve Implementation Five themes: 2 Adaptive management Bushland reserve Protecting ecosystem service, resilience, livelihood benefits Protecting biodiversity 3 Protect ecosystem service and Livelihood benefits for people Coastal environmental reserve 3 Sustainable public access4 Building knowledge, adaptation and organisational capacity 4 Support ecosystem health and resilience by restoring ecosystem processes and Natural amenity reserve 5 Biodiversity partnership and community involvement. protecting biodiversity 5 Integrate local and traditional knowledge Evaluation 16 goals and associated 6 Provide special protection for at-risk biodiversity measurable targets 7 Build knowledge and assess risks 8 Engage stakeholders for reserve management guide the coordinated delivery of actions described in this plan.
+These principles recognise the importance of a reserve network that is not only protecting and restoring the plants, animals and ecosystems of the reserves, but is also resilient, adaptable and cost effective, and a valued part of our community wellbeing and livelihood.